IoTUDresden/DROiTAPI/README.md

 - This project is not maintained anymore.
 - The API requires ROSBridge running on the respective robot.
 - It was developed and tested for ROS Groovy.

+Deployment:

+- run mvn deploy
+- copy the content of target/repo to the gh-pages branch